Topological bands in the PdSe$_2$ pentagonal monolayer: Conclusions

-\textit{ Conclusion} - In this work we complement previous works on monolayer PdSe$_2$ by accounting for the electronic band topology of the material.
-We have showed that, although the valence bands of the material are trivial and in principle the systems is a trivial topological insulator, the lowest conduction bands have a nontrivial topology.
-By means of standard analysis we found that the group of lowest (fourfold) conduction bands are separately nontrivial, characterized by a $Z_2=1$ invariant.
-This phase is strong and give rise to gapless edge states in the conduction band gap and to a nontrivial WCC evolution.
-The nontrivial character of these bands can be in principle accessible by doping and we have presented numerical evidence for enhanced responses in the case of the shift current and optical spin Hall conductivity at low frequency.
+In this work we address the electronic band topology of monolayer PdSe$_2$.
+We have shown that, although the valence bands of the material are trivial and in principle the system is a trivial topological insulator, the lowest conduction bands have a nontrivial topology.
+By means of standard analysis we have found that the group of lowest fourfold-degenerated conduction bands are separately nontrivial, characterized by a $\mathbb{Z}_2=1$ invariant.
+This phase is strong and gives rise to gapless edge states in the conduction band gap and to a nontrivial WCC evolution.
+The nontrivial character of these bands can be in principle accessible by doping, and we have presented numerical evidence for enhanced responses in the case of the optical spin Hall conductivity at low frequency.
 It can be mentioned that other materials with the same pentagonal structure and space group in monolayer form has been theoretically reported in several computational databases \cite{haastrup_computational_2018,choudhary_high-throughput_2017}.
-Many of these materials - such as for example PtTe$_2$, PdTe$_2$ and NiTe$_2$ - show a similar behavior for the low lying conduction bands and are expected to host similar nontrivial bands.
+Many of these materials - such as for example PtTe$_2$, PdTe$_2$ and NiTe$_2$ - show a similar behavior for the low-lying conduction bands and are expected to host similar nontrivial bands.
 Further work is also needed to elucidate other connections between the nontrivial bands and physical responses not covered here.
 Additionally, topological bands could likely be present in multilayer PdSe$_2$ and their effects for the low energy regime are worth to be explored.